 Founded as a public library in 1903, the Oak Park Public Library today provides public access to information, resources, services, and spaces through three buildings and oppl.org.

 In the late 19th century, James W. Scoville helped establish a Pastor’s Library room at First Congregational Church (now First United Church).
 The private subscription library moved into the newly constructed Scoville Institute at 834 Lake Street in 1888.
-In 1902 Oak Park voters approved a tax to fund a public library.
-In 1903 the library became public when citizens elected the first Library Board of Trustees.
-More history of the Main Library.
+In 1903, the library became public.
+More Main Library history »

-In 1915 the Oak Park Public Library opened the South Branch Library in a rented building on Harrison Street.
-In 1936 the South Branch moved to a new facility at its present location at the corner of Gunderson Avenue and Harrison Street.
-The South Branch was re-named for librarian Adele H. Maze in 1957.
-More history of the Maze Branch Library.
+In 1915, the Oak Park Public Library opened the South Branch Library in a rented building on Harrison Street.
+In 1936, the South Branch moved to a new facility at its present location at the corner of Gunderson Avenue and Harrison Street.
+More Maze Branch history »

 Originally housed at Fair Oaks Pharmacy at Ridgeland and Chicago avenues, the North Branch Library moved to its current location after the building at Augusta and Cuyler streets was given to the Village of Oak Park for cultural and recreational purposes.
 More Dole Branch history »